Joe Gibbs Racing in the NASCAR Cup Series: Car No. 19 history

 On June 25, 2024, it was officially announced that Chase Briscoe would replace Truex in the No. 19 Toyota in 2025.
 Briscoe started the 2025 season with a fourth-place finish at the 2025 Daytona 500 after starting on the pole.
 After the Daytona 500, Briscoe's pole-winning car was taken to the NASCAR Research & Development Center for selected inspection, where it was found to have a modified single-source part, specifically, the spoiler.
 On February 19, NASCAR released its penalty report, in which Briscoe was penalized 100 driver points and 10 drivers' playoff points.
 JGR was fined USD100,000, deducted 100 owner points, as well as 10 owners' playoff points.
 In addition, crew chief James Small was suspended for four races.
 On March 5, the National Motorsports Appeals Panel overturned the penalty, ruling that the elongation of some of the holes on the No. 19 car's spoiler base were a result of wear and tear and not an illegal modification.
 On June 22, Briscoe scored his first win with JGR at Pocono.
 During the playoffs, Briscoe scored wins at Darlington and Talladega to make the Championship 4.

+Briscoe started the 2026 season with a 36th place finish at the 2026 Daytona 500.
+He scored his first win of the season at Chicagoland.